7 Conditions That Might Cause Chills With No Fever

 While a fever is technically not an illness, it is often a symptom of one, usually an infection.
-In order to counteract the infection, the hypothalamus in the brain raises the body’s temperature to stop the bacteria or virus from spreading.
-When the rest of the body detects this heat increase, it starts working overtime to regulate its new, higher temp.
+In order to counteract the infection, the hypothalamus in the brain sends signals to raise the body’s temperature.1 When the rest of the body detects this heat increase, it starts working overtime to regulate its new, higher temp.
 This often leads to chills which can be experienced as sudden, uncontrollable tremors all over the body.

-People generally assume there is an infection when chills are accompanied by a fever, but that's not always the case.
+Though usually chills are accompanied by a fever, that's not always the case.
 There are medical conditions which may manifest as chills without a fever.
 These may include the following, which are all described in detail below.